hyperledger/identus-docs/documentation/docs/quick-start.md

 2. If you are running the SampleApp, click the **Start Agent** button.

+The below code examples show how to establish mediation when building your own application.

 <details><summary>Code examples</summary>
 3. The following code examples represent establishing mediation and instantiating the Cloud Agent.